cogent3/cogent3/doc/cookbook/using_likelihood_to_perform_evolutionary_analyses.rst

 Aikake Information Criterion
 """"""""""""""""""""""""""""

-..note:: this measure only makes sense when the model has been optimised, a step I'm skipping here in the interests of speed.
+.. note:: this measure only makes sense when the model has been optimised, a step I'm skipping here in the interests of speed.

 .. doctest::